top of page

 CAROL HARMON OTR/L, MOT, M.ED., LPF-CT, HSP

 is proud to be one of the first 21 Occupational and Physical Therapists trained by Dr. Rial in Low Pressure Fitness in the United States.
-Carol is excited to bring this new technique to women who want to learn a way to better manage abdominal and pelvic pressures to prevent and correct core dysfunction; with an added bonus of improved abdominal tone and posture.
+Carol is excited to bring this technique to women who want to learn a way to better manage abdominal and pelvic pressures to prevent and correct core dysfunction; with an added bonus of improved abdominal tone and posture.

 bottom of page